North End tube station: Bunker

 The approach road to the station was built and now forms the first part of Hampstead Way.
 Services began on the CCE&HR on 22 June 1907, running through the abandoned station.
 The uncompleted platforms and lower passageways remain, with access to the tracks.
 During World War II these were used to store secret archives, with access only available from the cabs of passing service trains.

-During the Cold War a shaft with stairs, but no elevator, was dug down to the lower passageways and the abandoned station became part of the London Underground's civil defence preparations.
+During the Cold War a shaft with stairs, but no lift, was dug down to the lower passageways and the abandoned station became part of the London Underground's civil defence preparations.
 As the tunnels were the deepest in the network it was an ideal site.
 The role of this control centre was to manage the emergency floodgates placed throughout the tube network at the start of World War II, and previously controlled from central London.
 Its existence was kept secret and the newly-constructed entrance building at the top of the shaft was disguised as an electricity substation through the use of appropriate signage.

 The exits from the platform tunnels are now marked as emergency evacuation routes from the Underground system, and its function is now publicly acknowledged.